Copenhagen: it’s Not About Free Speech

 These targets were chosen – or more likely suggested by others – because they were most likely to support the current politico-military agenda of ISIS/ISIL, and because they had a superficial ‘religious’ legitimacy.

 These targets were chosen not because they represented the state of Israel but because they are Jews.
 The men who did this and the organizations that inspired or facilitated them don’t care if these actions play into the hands of the racists and Islamophobes and generate more hatred towards Europe’s Muslims.

-Polarisation and division between Muslims and non-Muslims is the whole point here, and is in fact essential for groups like ISIS/ISIL/al Qaeda, because the worse things get for Muslims the more they likely it is that they can get the great war that these and other groups have been dreaming about ever since the twin towers were knocked down.
+Polarisation and division is the whole point here, and is in fact essential for groups like ISIS/ISIL/al Qaeda, because the worse things get for Muslims the more they likely it is that they can get the great war that they have been dreaming about ever since the twin towers were knocked down.

 But ISIL isn’t the only organisation with a dog in this hunt.
 The interventions of Netanyahu are no less cynical and calculating.
-If Jews accept his invitation to live in Israel, they will become citizens of a colonial-settler state that has conducted a brutal and illegal occupation for nearly half a century, that is currently looking to expand its population and possibly to expand its territory as well.
+If European Jews respond to his invitation to live in Israel to escape the ongoing terrorist ‘offensive’, they will become citizens of a colonial-settler state that has conducted a brutal and illegal occupation for nearly half a century, that is currently looking to expand its population and possibly its territory as well.